 Composition of the Local Area WDBs shall comply with WIOA Section 107.
-Local Area WDB Membership Requirements have been provided as a reference at Appendix C.
+Local Area WDB Membership Requirements have been provided as a reference at Appendix D.

-11. Provide each Local Area WDB members' name, business title, business name and address, phone number and email address on the provided form.
+- 11. Provide each Local Area WDB members' name, business title, business name and address, phone number and email address on the provided form.
 The first block is reserved to identify the Local Area WDB chairperson (form provided).
 Indicate all required representation and indicate if vacant.
-[WIOA Section 107(b)(2)].
-Name document: Local Area WDB Name Board List.
+[WIOA Section 107(b)(2)]. - Attached.
+Counties that have vacancies have received communication with local officials in Alleghany and Avery with expected appointments to be completed by July 1st. - Name document: Local Area WDB Name Board List.